Respiratory syncytial virus can cause a viral respiratory infection that affects the lungs and respiratory tract in adults and children.

 - oxygen supplementation

-- breathing tubes, in cases of respiratory failure or severe apnea
+- breathing tubes in cases of respiratory failure or severe apnea

 - intravenous fluids for hydration

-- limiting time spent in areas where RSV may be especially contagious, such as childcare settings, particularly in the fall, winter, and spring which are
+Other tips include not sharing cups and utensils and limiting time spent in areas where RSV may be especially contagious.
+This is particularly important in the fall, winter, and spring, which are peak RSV seasons in the U.S.

-Most people with the infection have mild symptoms, similar to those of a common cold.
+Most people with the infection have mild symptoms similar to those of a common cold.
 They usually recover within 2 weeks.
 However, it can be more dangerous for infants, older adults, and anyone with a weakened immune system.